GAP-CLoSR/GAP-CLoSR-Tools-DOWNLOAD/README.md

 Circuitscape: http://www.circuitscape.org/home McRae, B.H., B.G.
 Dickson, T.H.
 Keitt, and V.B.
 Shah.
 2008.
 Using circuit theory to model connectivity in ecology and conservation.
 Ecology 10: 2712-2724.

 The graphical user interface was developed by Michael Lacey in association with Alex Lechner.

+We also wish to acknowledge the contribution of the numerous people who have made this tool possible through their input.

 This work was supported by the Australian Government’s National Environmental Research Program through the Landscapes & Policy Research Hub

 GAP CLoSR Tools is licensed under Creative Commons Attribution-NonCommercial 3.0 Australia (CC BY-NC 3.0 AU) license.